 It is expected that following a risk assessment most businesses will have to introduce changes to ensure that they have robust procedures in place to prevent their employees, service providers, agents, suppliers and customers from engaging in or facilitating tax evasion.

 It will be important to secure top level commitment from a company’s board and/or senior executives about the risks of exposure to the CCOs and the need for the business to respond to the offences.
 Businesses will also need to ensure that sufficient training on tax evasion and the CCOs is provided to all staff.

 In relation to the UK tax offence, the offence will apply to any company or partnership, wherever it is formed or operates.

-Where non-UK tax is evaded a business will commit an offence if the facilitation involves a UK company or partnership, any company or partnership with a place of business in the UK, including a branch, or if any part of the facilitation takes place in the UK.
+Where non-UK tax is evaded a business will commit an offence if there is a "connection" to the UK.
+Broadly, there will be a UK connection if the facilitation involves a UK company or partnership, any company or partnership with a place of business in the UK, including a branch, or if any part of the facilitation takes place in the UK.
 In addition, the foreign tax evasion and facilitation must amount to an offence in the local jurisdiction and involve conduct which a UK court would consider to be dishonest.